 Waiver of Counsel

-The District of Columbia does not have a specific juvenile statute or rule addressing a juvenile’s waiver of counsel.
+The District of Columbia does not have a specific juvenile statute or rule addressing a youth’s waiver of counsel.

 The U.S. Constitution and Supreme Court case law are also sources of due process rights beyond local and state statutes and provisions.
 NJDC’s Detention Page provides more information about detaining youth.

-In D.C., youth have a right to counsel in the following post-disposition proceedings:
+In D.C., youth have a right to counsel at all critical stages in delinquency proceedings and all subsequent stages.
+D.C.
+Code § 16-2304(a).
+Youth specifically have the right to counsel in the following post-disposition proceedings: